yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_LLM_arch/LLM_dense_architectures.md

-To reduce the inference cost from MHA, {cite:p}`shazeer2019fasttransformerdecodingwritehead` proposed **MQA**, which reduces $H$ key and value heads in MHA to a single key and value head.
+To reduce the inference cost from MHA, {cite:p}`shazeer2019fasttransformerdecodingwritehead` proposed **MQA**, which reduces $H$ key and value heads in MHA to a single key and value shared head.
-During inference, MQA reducing the size of the key-value cache by a factor of $H$ (see {ref}`chapter_inference_sec_inference_acceleration_KV_cache`).
-However, larger models generally scale the number of heads (e.g., GPT-2 has 12 heads; GPT-3 has 96 heads), such that multi-query attention represents a more aggressive cut in both memory bandwidth and capacity footprint.
+During inference, MQA reduces the size of the key-value cache by a factor of $H$ (see {ref}`chapter_inference_sec_inference_acceleration_KV_cache`).
+However, larger models generally scale up the number of heads (e.g., GPT-2 has 12 heads; GPT-3 has 96 heads), such that MQA represents a very aggressive cut in both memory bandwidth and capacity footprint.

-In MQA, the single head attnetion is computed as
+In MQA, the single head attention is computed as

 $$
 \text{head}_i = \text{Attention}(XW^Q_i, XW^K, XW^V).